sup-erman/sup-erman.github.io/_projects/3_project.md

 ---
 layout: page
 title: AI4Fintech
-description: AI4Fintech hub is a UvA initiative, aiming to bring people from both academia and industry for AI solutions in financial services.
+description: AI4Fintech hub is a UvA initiative, aiming to bring people from both academia and industry together for AI solutions in financial services.
 img: assets/img/Screenshot 2023-01-05 at 11.53.34.png
 importance: 3
 category: work